Linc-hub/StewartSim/README.md

 [Stewart Platforms](https://raw.org/research/inverse-kinematics-of-a-stewart-platform/) are used for motion platforms with six dimensions of freedom.

-This project uses the stewart.js library to simulate and control rotary actuated Stewart Platforms
+StewSimCon.html uses the stewart.js library to simulate and control rotary actuated Stewart Platforms

 ## Visualization